The Legalities of Getting Married

 Coming to the UK to get married

-If you intend to get married to either a UK national or someone settled in the UK and plan to remain in the country thereafter, you will need to apply for a visa to come as a fiancé(e).
+If you intend to get married to either a UK national or someone settled in the UK and plan to remain in the country thereafter, you will need to apply for a family or settled person visa to come as a fiancé(e).
+If you are planning on staying for less than 6 months, you can apply for a marriage or civil partnership visitor visa.

-If both you and your partner are from outside the EEA and Switzerland and want to come to the UK to register a marriage, you can apply for a Marriage Visitor visa as long as you plan to leave the country within six months of arrival.
-However if, as someone from outside the EEA, you’re joining a partner from the EEA or Switzerland in the UK, you can apply for an EEA family permit.
+If both you and your partner are from outside the EEA and Switzerland and want to come to the UK to register a marriage, you can apply for a Marriage or Civil Partner Visitor visa as long as you plan to leave the country within six months of arrival.

 Making an appointment at the register office